-As the 10th leading cause of death in the United States and the second leading cause of death for people aged 15 to 34, suicide is a serious public health problem.
+Suicide is one of the leading causes of death in the United States.
+It is the second leading cause of death for people aged 10 to 34.
+The highest rate of suicide occurs in persons 75 years of age or older.
+The impact of suicide in communities makes suicide a serious public health problem.

-Yet, suicide can be preventable.
-Knowing the risk factors and recognizing the warning signs for suicide can help reduce the suicide rate.
+Yet, suicide is preventable.
+Knowing the risk factors and recognizing the warning signs for suicide can help prevent suicide.

 Risk Factors, Warning Signs and Protective Factors

 Suicide is linked to mental disorders, particularly depression and alcohol use disorders, and the strongest risk factor for suicide is a previous suicide attempt.

 The Suicide Prevention Resource Center defines risk and protective factors and warning signs:

 - Risk factors are characteristics that make it more likely that an individual will consider, attempt or die by suicide.